 Setting up a new business

-You will need to register with us as an employer within two days if you employ a member of staff for eight hours or more a week.
+You will need to register with us as an employer within two days if you employ a member of staff.

 If you're setting up a new business, you'll need a business licence to operate in Jersey.